dbs700/dbs700.github.io/content/post/2022-12-02-current-state-of-large-language-models-and-their-limitations/index.md

 And the first limitation, is obviously computational power and data requirements limitations.
 To train large language models, a significant amount of computational power and data are needed, which can be expensive and resource-intensive.
 Solutions to this include using more efficient algorithms and techniques, such as transfer learning and distillation, to reduce the amount of data and computational resources required.

-Efficiency and speed: Large language models can be slow and inefficient, leading to delays and reduced performance when used in real-time applications.
+Efficiency and speed: these models can be slow and inefficient, leading to delays and reduced performance when used in real-time applications.
 Solutions to this include using more efficient algorithms and techniques, such as pruning and quantization, to reduce the model size and improve its performance.

-Overfitting: Large language models can be prone to overfitting, where the model becomes too specialized to the training data and fails to generalize well to new inputs.
+Overfitting: they can be prone to overfitting, where the model becomes too specialized to the training data and fails to generalize well to new inputs.
 Solutions to this include using regularization techniques, such as dropout and weight decay, to prevent overfitting and improve the model's ability to generalize.

-Bias: Large language models can reflect the biases present in the training data and potentially lead to unfair or discriminatory outputs.
+Bias: large language models can reflect the biases present in the training data and potentially lead to unfair or discriminatory outputs.
 Solutions to this include using bias detection and mitigation techniques, such as debiasing algorithms and data augmentation, to reduce the impact of bias on the model's outputs.

-Nonsensical outputs: Large language models can produce outputs that are nonsensical or unrelated to the input, due to the inherent limitations of natural language processing and the complexity of the model.
+Nonsensical outputs: sometimes they can produce outputs that are nonsensical or unrelated to the input, due to the inherent limitations of natural language processing and the complexity of the model.
 Solutions to this include using techniques, such as beam search and sampling, to improve the model's ability to generate coherent and relevant outputs.

-Interpretability and understanding: Large language models can be difficult to interpret and understand, making it challenging to explain their outputs and decision-making processes.
-Solutions to this include using techniques, such as attention and visualization, to better understand the model's internal workings and improve its interpretability.
+Interpretability and understanding: sometimes it can be difficult to interpret and understand, making it challenging to explain their outputs and decision-making processes.

 ### Where are we going with large language models?